-Sanathnagar Enterprises Limited (the Company) is a public limited Company domiciled and incorporated in India under the Companies Act, 1956.
+Sanathnagar Enterprises Limited (the Company) is a public limited company domiciled and incorporated in India under the Companies Act, 1956 vide CIN - L99999MH1947PLC252768.
 The Company's registered office is located at 412, Floor - 4, 17 G Vardhaman Chamber, Cawasji Patel Road, Horniman Circle, Fort, Mumbai - 400001.
 The Company is primarily engaged in the business of real estate development.